 What about support after the surgery?

 Surgical Associates has a support group of patients who have had bariatric surgery and meet to talk about problems and challenges they are facing, changes that are happening in their lives, and how they are dealing with these changes.
-We feel the support group is an important part of the recovery process and enjoy the unique commitment by our entire team to the long-term health and success of our patients.
+We feel the support group is an important part of the recovery process.

-The support group meets at 6 p.m. on the second Tuesday of each month in the ninth floor lobby of the Warren Building at 6465 S. Yale, Surgical Associates main office.
+The support group meets at 6 p.m. on the second Tuesday of each month at our office located at Cityplex Towers, 2448 E 81st St, Suite 1100, Tulsa, Oklahoma 74137.
 Support group meetings feature guest speakers and also allow time for personal growth.
 You are required to attend at least one support group meeting between consult time and your surgery but are encouraged to attend as many as possible.
-We also offer an online support group for our patients.

 For more information regarding a Bailey Medical Center Weight Loss support meeting, please call 918.376.8580 or log on to www.baileybariatrics.com.